joagre/anond/doc/ds-json-rpc-server.md

                 i.e. a key suitable for encryption based on a Salsa20/20 encryption scheme.
-This shared stream key is used by the node when it communicates with the DS using anond's encrypted bit oriented protocol used for node tunnel establishment etc. Read more about this bit protocol in ds-node-udp-protocol.md",
+This shared stream key is used by the node when it communicates with the DS using Anond's encrypted bit oriented protocol used for node tunnel establishment etc. Read more about this bit protocol in ds-node-udp-protocol.md",
             "type": "string",